Disability parking permits are used to park in designated areas displaying the international symbol of access.

 The Australian Disability Parking Permit is part of the Australian Disability Parking Scheme (ADPS) and is recognised across Australia.

-The permit allows users to park in designated accessible parking spaces providing extra space for vehicles and easy access to places.
+The permit allows users to park in designated accessible parking spaces providing extra space for vehicles and easy access to buildings or other locations.

 ADPS has established nationally consistent eligibility criteria and national minimum parking concessions to help reduce the barriers for permit holders when travelling interstate.
 State and Territory Governments are responsible for the management of the ADPS.